EURA vs. Slovak Tax Authorities

-Soon after the filing of the case, the Court attempted to proceduraly devide one case into 11 different and paralel cases.
-As this would pose extraordinary obstacles for litigation, we helped EURA Slovakia to file a compliant before the Constitutional Court of Slovak republic.
+Soon after the filing of the case, the Court attempted to procedurally divide one case into 11 different and parallel cases.
+As this would pose extraordinary obstacles for litigation, we helped EURA Slovakia to file a compliant before the Constitutional Court of the Slovak republic.
 After its decision, the case will continue before the Regional Court in Banská Bystrica.

-Regional court in Banská Bystrica decided EURA's case in April 2013.
-While it can be said this decision is in favor of EURA, it cannot be considered a victory for Open Standards.
-Court stated explicitly in it's reasoning, that – due to procedural rules applicable in Slovakia – it is not competent to undertake arguments offered by FSFE and EISi in the appeal.
+The Regional court in Banská Bystrica decided EURA's case in April 2013.
+Although the decision is in favor of EURA, it cannot be considered a victory for Open Standards.
+Reasoning explicitly states that – due to procedural rules applicable in Slovakia – the Court is not competent to undertake arguments offered by FSFE and EISi in the appeal.

-Court claims in its decision, that it cannot review arguments offered by EURA's appeal, because these arguments were not contained in the previous administrative phase of proceedings.
-“Court isn't a continuation of administrative process.
-In connection with filed action, court could only take into consideration objections of plaintiff in such extense, which was introduced in legal remedies against the decision of the first-instance administrative body.”
-Therefore, Court says it was not competent to review such arguments, because they were introduced in later stage of the proceedings - before the Court - and not earlier, before the Tax Administration.
+According to the Court's decision, arguments offered by EURA could not be reviewed because they were not presented in the previous administrative phase of the proceedings. ”Court is not a continuation of administrative process.
+Court can take plaintiff's objections into consideration only to such extent, in which they were raised already in the legal remedies against the decision of first-instance administrative body.”
+The main argument is that Court was not competent to review such objections because they were introduced in the later stage of proceedings - before the Court - and not earlier, before the administrative body (the Tax Administration).

-Martin Husovec, one of the FSFE's co-operators and EISi's leading lawyer in this campaign thinks otherwise.
-“We cannot agree with the decision of Regional court in Banská Bystrica.
-Court was supposed to deal also with [our] core arguments about unlawfulness of the fine.
-There is no procedural reason, why Court couldn't do this.
+Martin Husovec, one of FSFE's co-operators and EISi's leading lawyer in this campaign thinks otherwise.
+“We cannot agree with the decision of the Regional court in Banská Bystrica.
+Court was also supposed to deal with [our] core arguments about unlawfulness of the fine.
+There is no procedural reason for Court not to do this.
 This verdict should be appealed.”

-On the positive side, Court acknowledged that it was unlawful to impose 12 different fines for the same act.
-Verdict of the decision annulled all 12 fines and the case is supposed to go back before administrative body – Tax Authorities – again, in the first instance.
-Although, as it was mentioned above, Court rejected the core arguments of EURA's appeal, it offered a hint about how this case could unfold next.
-“In case that the administrative body imposes single fine [...], and this decision will be challenged in court again, the court will be able to reevaluate this matter”.
-But this time, Court will be obligated to review EURA's arguments.
+On the positive note, the Court acknowledged it was unlawful to impose 12 different fines for the same act.
+All 12 fines were annulled and the case is supposed to go back before the administrative body – the Tax Authorities – again.
+Even though Court rejected substantial objections of EURA's appeal, it offered a hint about how this case could unfold next.
+“If the administrative body imposes [only] single fine in subsequent proceedings and such decision will be challenged in the court again, the court will be able to reevaluate this matter”.
+But this time, Court will be obliged to review EURA's arguments.

 With regards to the Court's decision, new proceedings began in the EURA matter before the Tax Authorities.
-Not surprisingly, the Tax Authorities did what was suggested in Court's decision and reduced their fine.
-Nonetheless, they still refused to recognise EURA's main arguments, according to which the fine was illegal and should never have been imposed.
+Not surprisingly, the Tax Authorities did what was suggested in Court's decision and reduced previously imposed fines.
+Nonetheless, they still refused to recognize EURA's main arguments according to which these fines were illegal and should have never been imposed.

 So the roller-coaster starts once again.
 EURA has appealed against the new administrative decision.
 However, due to some technical changes in Slovak legislation, this appeal was dismissed.
 According to new tax regulations, EURA can file an appeal only in electronic form.
-EURA was not aware of this obligation, mainly because this change in legislation occurred during period for filing of appeal.
-This change was also not reflected in decision by Tax Authority.
-Advice of remedies, contained in the administrative decision, didn't explain, that appeal in must be in electronic form and that paper form is no longer available.
-Nevertheless, the second-instance authority dismissed EURA's appeal anyway.
+EURA was not aware of this obligation, mainly because the change in the legislation occurred during the period for filing appeal.
+This change was also not reflected in the decision of Tax Authority.
+Advice of remedies, contained in the administrative decision, did not notice EURA of the fact, that appeal is possible only in electronic form and that paper form is no longer available.
+Despite the fact, the second-instance authority dismissed EURA's appeal anyway.

 Stay tuned for new development.
 This page will be updated accordingly.